erasmus-without-paper/ewp-specs-api-iias/README.md

 Summary
 -------

-This document describes the **Interinstitutional Mobility Agreements API**.
+This document describes the **Interinstitutional Agreements API**.
-This API is implemented by the **EWP IMA Repository** only.
+This API is implemented by the **EWP IIA Repository** only.
 All other EWP partners will only be *using* it (not *serving* it).
-This API allows EWP partners to access the contents of agreements (IMAs), by given IDs.
+This API allows EWP partners to access the contents of agreements (IIAs), by given IDs.

 Request method